bgaze/ipsum-html/doc/ipsum-html.md

 # Bgaze\IpsumHtml\IpsumHtml

 This class offers statics methods to create HTML nodes populated with Lorem Ipsum text.
 You can manipulate them fluently, and print minified or prettyfied.

-Thanks to `__callStatic` magic, you can create any tag by using it's name as method on `Html` class.
-Completion is provided for most of common HTML content tags.

 ## Generators